Underdisc/underdisc.github.io/src/blog/7_serialization_with_valkor/index.md

 *****/
 ```

 Because the `Strings` ValueArray did not contain a fourth element, the Vlk::Explorer logged an error.
 That error specifies exactly where the access attempt was made, making it easier for the user to know where the problem might be within their code.
-In this case, the logged error says the access attempt was made within `{}{Container}{Strings}`.
+In this case, the logged error says the access attempt was made within `{}{Container}{Strings}` where root represents our root pair.
 Since errors like this are expected, there also needs to be a way to detect that an error has occured in the deserialization code.
 The Vlk::Explorer provides a `Valid` function for just that reason.

 ```cpp
 if (!fourthString.Valid())